jganzabal/Kalman-as-Recursive-Bayesian-Estimation/README.md

 # Kalman Filter as Recursive Bayesian Estimation
-This is a step by step tutorial from histogram filters to N dimensional Kalman Filters It is based on the excelent Udacity course given by Sebastian Thrun https://classroom.udacity.com/courses/cs373/
+This is a step by step tutorial from histogram filters to N dimensional Kalman Filters.

+It is based on the excelent Udacity course given by Sebastian Thrun:

+https://classroom.udacity.com/courses/cs373/

 It covers: